 Full-Time Student A student enrolled for a minimum of 12 credit hours each semester.

-Good Standing A designation that signifies a student is eligible to continue, to return, or to transfer.
-It implies good academic standing.
+A designation that signifies a student is eligible to continue, to return, or to transfer.
+It implies good academic Good Standing standing.

-Grade Point Average (GPA) Calculated by dividing the number of quality points earned by the number of credit hours attempted.
-Institutional Credit - Credit awarded by an institution that is nontransferable and does not count toward graduation.
+Credit - Credit awarded by an institution that is nontransferable and does not count toward graduation.